 Reception of FM broadcast is fairly good, and that of Amateur and commercial NBFM transmissions is adequate, but lack of squelch is a problem.

 The tuner head has an amazing planar spiral variable inductor mechanism in the ganged tuning, and all versions have a rear-lit film-strip dial.
 The design and construction of this receiver is of the highest quality.
 It has plug-in boards with gold-plated connections.
-The larger SR-209 receiver uses two of the same plug-ins.
+The larger SR-209 receiver uses two of the same plug-ins, and has is a 'panadaptor' option.

 The Norlin SR-219 with 90 - 300 MHz plugin